KXJiao/2016-Summer-Projects/README.md

 		        return inputFrame.rgba();
 		    }

   xvii.
 Now you are ready to run the app on an emulator!
+(There will be a notification telling you to install the OpenCV manager, which you should do).

 ###Important Notes: